-In 2019, the Audit Committee consisted of Mr. Richard, who served as Chairman, and Messrs.
+In 2020, the Audit Committee consisted of Ms. Tetlow, who served as Chairperson, and Messrs.
 Lawlor and Williams.
-Mr. Richard who will not stand for re-election as a Class II director will step down from the Audit Committee effective immediately prior to commencement of the Annual Meeting.
-Effective March 25, 2020, the Board appointed Ms. Tetlow to serve on the Audit Committee.
 After the Annual Meeting, the Audit Committee will be comprised of Messrs.
-Lawlor and Williams, and Ms. Tetlow.
+Lawlor and Williams, and Ms. Tetlow, with Ms. Tetlow continuing to serve as our Audit Committee Chairperson.
 As required by the Nasdaq rules, the members of the Audit Committee each qualify as "independent" under special standards established for members of audit committees.
 To qualify as "independent" to serve on the Audit Committee, the Nasdaq rules and the applicable rules of the SEC require that a director does not accept any consulting, advisory, or other compensatory fee from Catalyst, other than for service as a director, or be an affiliated person of the Company.
 The Board has concluded that the current composition of the Audit Committee meets the requirements for independence under the rules and regulations of Nasdaq and of the SEC.
 In accordance with SEC rules, the Audit Committee also includes at least one member who is determined by the Board to meet the qualifications of an "audit committee financial expert."
-Mr. Lawlor is the director who has been determined by the Board to be the audit committee financial expert.
-The designation does not impose upon Mr. Lawlor any duties, obligations or liability that are greater than are generally imposed on him as a member of the Audit Committee and the Board, and his designation as an audit committee financial expert pursuant to this SEC requirement does not affect the duties, obligations or liability of any other member of the Audit Committee or the Board.
+Mr. Lawlor and Ms. Tetlow are directors who have been determined by the Board to be the audit committee financial experts.
+The designation does not impose upon Mr. Lawlor or Ms. Tetlow any duties, obligations or liability that are greater than are generally imposed on them as members of the Audit Committee and the Board, and their designation as audit committee financial experts pursuant to this SEC requirement does not affect the duties, obligations or liability of any other member of the Audit Committee or the Board.